 In 2006, along with fellow FCH board member, the late Jim Bell, Sally established the Transatlantic Exchange program between Christ’s Hospital and Gilman and Bryn Mawr Schools in Baltimore, Maryland.

 Belinda was at CH during the merger and spent her first 6 years at Hertford and her Grecian’s year at Horsham, and was quite delighted to exchange the walls at Hertford for the fields of Horsham after the move.
 She moved to the US in 1994 and after short periods of time in Boston, Miami and St. Louis settled in Chicago with her husband and two daughters.
-She works as the Global Director of Insights at Beam Suntory (of Jim Beam and Maker’s Mark fame).
+Belinda has spent her career in Marketing Insights and currently works for AbbVie.
 In her spare time she is a keen hiker and loves to get back to the Lake District whenever possible.
 She has served on the Board of FCH since 2009.

 After CH, Rupert eventually made his way to Charleston, SC where he earned a degree in economics before moving to Washington, D.C. where he built a career in non-profit fundraising and management.
 Now serving as a Vice President for the Property and Environment Research Center, an environmental research center, he lives in Dallas, Texas with his wife, son, and dogs.